cara06/My-Twitter-Bot/README.md

-# My Twitter Bot
+# My-Twitter-Bot

 Python Twitter Bot

-1.To use the Twitter bot,you need to have Python 3 installed on your system.
+1.iN order to use the Twitter bot, you need to have Python 3 installed on your system.
-This bot uses tweepy module.
-You can install tweepy by using pip command as follows:
+This bot uses tweepy module which can be installed using the pip command as follows:

  $ pip install tweepy

-2.Next,you create a new app on Twitter.
+2.Next, you create a new app on Twitter.
 This can be done by either using your existing account or you can create a new one.
 Creating a new account for a bot is better so that your original Twitter account does not get banned.
 To create a new application on Twitter, visit the URL below: